Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 For example, a game with 3,000 99% positive reviews will still be ranked lower than a game with 5,000 95% positive reviews.
-Or a game can be 100% positive, but if it only has fewer than 50 reviews, it will be stuck in the “Positive” ranking.
+Or a game can be 100% positive, but if it has fewer than 50 reviews, it will be stuck in the “Positive” ranking.
 As far as I’ve understood, these calculations are the same for negatively reviewed games.
 It appears that regardless of number of reviews, if the ratio of positive/negative reviews is in the 40%-60% range, it will be considered “Mixed”.

 I will, at times during my analysis, lump these game rankings together into a simplified three tiers; positive, mixed, and negative.
 Just know,